The-Taggart-Institute/container-essentials/6-security/6-1_users.md

 Remember that custom Alpine image we made?
 Time to put it to use!
 Okay, what did we just do?
 We launched a throwaway container with the root of the host filesystem mounted at `/host` in the container.

 Wait...is it possible?
-Could it be>
+Could it be?

 ***Yes***